tarwn/lessthandot-hugo/blogs/content/posts/2015-08-26-advanced-smoke-testing-with-phantomjs.md

 	phantom.exit();
 });
 ```
 The script mostly follows the list from above.
-I use a Promise library ([bluebird][6]) for asynchronous actions (load this website and let me know when it&#8217;s ready).
+I use a Promise library ([bluebird][6]) for asynchronous actions (load this website and let me know when it's ready).
 When each action returns, I make assertions about what the page state is supposed to be, with the mechanics of how I do things like figuring out our login status or how to type a username value into the right box hidden inside the page object.
 If those assertions fail, they are thrown as errors and the script skips to the catch statement at the end to report the failure.

 In the error state, I take a screenshot to help debug.
 In the success, I take a screenshot to later us for either version comparison or a slideshow.